lukastk/maths-notes/misc/soko microeconomics.md

 Considering the fact that we are considering multiple farmers and multiple buyers, spread over different geographical locations, the right approach might be an agent-based model.
 Alternatively, this might be able to be solved using some high-dimensional convex optimiser.

-Agent-based models will also allows us to consider temporal aspects, and the annual farming cycle, and th
+Agent-based models will also allows us to consider temporal aspects, and the annual farming cycle, and the fact that produce has an expiration date.

 The advantage of an agent-based model is that we can to some extent stress-test the market.
 If we introduce erratic behaviour in an agent, systematically undervaluing their product, does this crash the market?
 We can investigate geographical effects too.